 Proofreading or Level I Copyediting – this involves correcting your spelling, grammar, punctuation and typos.
 I also standardize Canadian, American, British or Australian spelling, so that you don't spell center the American way and neighbour the Canadian way in the same document.
 And I check to make sure that chapter titles match up and headers are consistent.
-8/10 of a cent per word
+1 cent per word

 Level II Copyediting – this involves everything in the basic proofread including identification of repetitious words and recommendations for synonyms as well as revisions of awkward or passive sentences.
-1 cent per word
+1.5 cents per word

 Level I – a basic critique of your work, indicating strengths and weaknesses, as well as noting areas where you could improve your material.
 1 cent per word